 A bill that was filed in the U.S. House last week is seeking a permanent ELD exemption for small carriers with 10 or fewer trucks.
 The Small Carrier Electronic Logging Device Exemption Act is sponsored by Rep. Collin Peterson (D-Minnesota) and Greg Gianforte (R-Montana).

 The FMCSA’s ELD mandate became effective on December 18, 2017.
-The ELD mandate requires all non-exempt commercial drivers to use FMCSA-certified and compliant electronic logging devices to record their hours-of-service and duty status information.
+The ELD mandate requires all non-exempt commercial drivers to use FMCSA-registered electronic logging devices to record their hours-of-service and duty status information.

 Full enforcement of the ELD mandate began on April 1, 2018, which means that ELD violations now affect CSA scores as well as put non-exempt drivers without ELDs out-of-service for at least 10 hours.